Tips and Must-Haves for Interior Home Design

 Asymmetrical – Informal kind of balance.
 Gives you free rein over design.
 Great for those who want to try out new things and experiment.

 Radial – Center-oriented balance.
 Creates a focal point in a space.
 Great for those who want a clean and simple look.

 Finally, make sure to set items symmetrical to surrounding objects.
 It’s also important to examine if they’re in scale with the size of your room or area.

 The bottom line is to maintain a good rhythm in the placement of your furniture and décor.
 Keep this in accordance with the structure of your room and house.

 Making a Design Board

 We’ve gone over the key theories you need to plan out a new design and layout to enhance your house.
 So what now?
 How do we apply these concepts to refurnishing your home from scratch?

 Experts suggest creating a design board before going to buy anything.
 Particularly before you hire contractors or architects to refurbish your home!

 We strongly recommend you start by visualizing your home on aboard.
 It’s not only cheaper and less tiring in the long run.
 You’ll also see your tastes in rooms and furniture more distinctly when put together.
-Plus, you can mix and match the style and motif of your home!
+Plus, you can mix and match the style and motif of your home or with flowers!
 Even magazine cutouts or printouts from online ads will help.
 Every detail matters when you put it all together to spruce up your home!